muratk3n/thirdwave/en/README.md

 ---

 Merrill Peterson, legendary biographer.
-Wrote many bios, he wrote one about Woodrow Wilson, and then even one bio on another biographer (of Wilson's) 👍 Hard core.
+Wrote many bios, he wrote one about Woodrow Wilson, and then even a bio on another biographer (of Wilson's) 👍 Hard core.

 [Link](https://twitter.com/Scholars_Stage/status/1291165431311540224)